Sublingual cannabis spray comes on quickly, is ultra discreet, and provides accurate dosing every time.

 Cannabinoids are fat-soluble compounds so infusing these with some form of oil is a must.
 In many sprays, the less viscous MCT oil (Medium Chain Triglyceride) is commonly used as a carrier.
-When it comes to flavor, several commercially available solutions also have flavors infused, with peppermint, mint, and citrus being particularly common.
+When it comes to flavor, several commercially available solutions also have flavors infused with peppermint, mint, and also citrus being particularly common.

 The Side Effects of Cannabis Spray

-Who can Cannabis Spray Benefit Most?
+Who Might Cannabis Spray Benefit?